sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 All: **As it was in the beginning.**

-52. Next the priest calls the elect by their full name, and each one answers: Present.
+52\.
+Next the priest calls the elect by their full name, and each one answers: **Present**.

 Afterward he puts these questions to them:

 P: **Do you believe in God the Father almighty, Creator of heaven and earth?**